OSInside/kiwi/doc/source/image_description/elements.rst

 home="path":
   The path to the user's home directory

-groups="group_a,group_b":
+groups="group_a,group_b,group_c:id":
   A comma separated list of UNIX groups.
 The first element of the list is used as the user's primary group.
 The remaining elements are appended to the user's supplementary groups.
 When no groups are assigned then the system's default primary group will be used.
+If a group should be of a specific group id, it can be appended to the name separated by a colon

 id="number":
   The numeric user id of this account.